 COURSE CREDITS

-Senior Capstone 1 credit
+Senior Capstone

 English 4 credits

-Science
+Science 3 credits

-Mathematics 3 credits
+Mathematics

-Social Studies 3 credits
+Social Studies

 Physical Education 2 credits

 Health 1 credit

-Electives
+Electives 9 credits

 Total Needed26 credits

 Levels of Instruction

 As a comprehensive school, we admit students with a wide range of skills, interests and backgrounds.
 We believe that students learn best when the material that they experience is presented in a form and at a degree of difficulty matched to their previous achievement.
 In nearly all of our academic departments, students are homogeneously grouped; that is, they are placed in instructional sections with students of similar previous achievement and academic preparation.